Two Koreas hold military talks as U.S. detects activity at North Korea missile factory

 North Korea’s propaganda website Uriminjokkiri also criticised South Korea for its stance of keeping sanctions on Tuesday, saying “sanctions and conversation cannot exist side by side.”

-Reporting by Joyce Lee and Hyonhee Shin; Editing by Simon Cameron-Moore
+Reporting by Joyce Lee, Hyonhee Shin and Joint Press Corps, additional reporting by Michael Martina in Beijing; Editing by Simon Cameron-Moore